 Next up: Nip + Fab’s Glycolic Fix Exfoliating Facial Pads ($13).
 I used these circular cloths after cleansing and scrubbing, in place of my favorite $41 anti-acne toner.
 The product, which contains 2.8% glycolic acid and witch hazel, reminds me of Dr. Dennis Gross’s iconic peel pads, and though they’re not formulated with additional BHAs, they’re also less than a sixth of the price.
 As glycolic acid is wont to do, it certainly had a brightening effect on my skin (though if I were to repurchase something similar from the drugstore, I’d probably go for Pixi’s Glow Tonic, which is more potent… and smells better).

 Tree of Life Beauty’s Green Tea/White Tea Exfoliating Facial Scrub ($13) is another wallet-friendly exfoliant I’ve been enjoying.
 This extremely gentle, antioxidant-rich product uses jojoba beads to physically exfoliate and has a super refreshing effect on the skin; so, on the days when my skin looked inflamed, this was a 10/10 option.
-(The packaging is a little lame, but I love that the brand is family-owned and totally non-toxic.)
+(The packaging is a little lame, but I love that Tree of Life is family-owned and totally non-toxic.)

 Onto serums and spot treatments: Versed’s Nix It Complexion Solution ($13) was my go-to during these two weeks.
 The non-toxic, cruelty-free product, which contains tea tree and salicylic acid, is something I already owned and earned by approval for its all-natural formula and effective antibacterial, pore declogging properties.
 I’ve found this product works much better on already-erupted pimples (to keep them from coming back), rather than the painful cysts that I’m sometimes plagued with.
 Bottom line: Rather than whipping out the big guns to kick a blemish’s ass, it gently and civilly asks it to leave and never return.
 But all in all, it’s certainly one of my favorite spot treatments I’ve found at the drugstore.